Suruchi12/MovieCollection/README.md

 # MovieCollection

-Fetches Movies from TMDB server through Json downloading There are three tabs that sorts Movies into Popular, Upcoming and Top Rated Select a movie by tapping a row on any of the tabs, then loads the detail view of that movie.
+Fetches Movies from TMDB server through Json downloading There are three tabs that sorts Movies into Popular, Upcoming and Top Rated.
+Select a movie by tapping a row on any of the tabs, then loads the detail view of that movie.
-The detail view displays a collection view of the posters and background images Other information such as Ratings, Release Date and Title of the Movie is shown after selecting a movie from the list
+Information such as Ratings, Release Date and Title of the Movie is shown after selecting a movie from the list.
+The detail view also displays a collection view of the posters and background images.

 ## Finished APP